 We take reasonable technical and organisational measures to protect your personal information, including:

-- Encryption of data in transit (TLS/HTTPS)
+- Encryption of data in transit (TLS/HTTPS) for all client-server and server-service communication.

 The level of security protection is proportionate to the sensitivity of the personal information involved.
 No method of transmission or storage is 100% secure.
 If you become aware of any security concern, please contact us at admin@litlist.ca.